natnaelmekuria98/Retrieval_Augmentation_Generation_RAG-/README.md

-# Retrieval_Augmentation_Generation_RAG-
-Step by Step instructions
+Step by Step instructions /
-The setup assumes you have python already installed and venv module available.
+The setup assumes you have python already installed and venv module available./

- clone the repository.
+ clone the repository./
-Inside the root folder of the repository, initialize a python virtual environment: python -m venv venv
+Inside the root folder of the repository, initialize a python virtual environment:/ python -m venv venv
 Activate the python envitonment: source venv/bin/activate